Home

 These Coronado Heights photographs of Lydia's were discovered, like her others, in the Sohlberg Deere Estate, and their images are shown elsewhere in a curated display in SWEDES.
 However, some of them are shown here as well.

-To proceed to the next section, go here to
+To proceed to the next sections, go to the end.

 These Coronado Heights photographs of Lydia's were discovered, like her others, in the Sohlberg Deere Estate, and their images are shown elsewhere in a curated display in SWEDES.
 However, some of them are shown here as well.

-To proceed to the next section, go here to
+To proceed to the next sections, go to the end.

 Emil with Lydia and her family on top of Coronado Heights